pusher/docs/docs/channels/using_channels/private-channels.md

 eleventyNavigation:
   parent: Using channels
   key: Private channels
-  order: 6
+  order: 7
 ---

 # Private channels

 Private channels should be used when access to the channel needs to be restricted in some way.
 In order for a user to subscribe to a private channel permission must be authorized.
-The authentication occurs via a HTTP Request to a configurable authentication url when the `subscribe` method is called with a `private-` channel name.
-In the JavaScript client library the HTTP Request is executed via AJAX (see [Authenticating Users](/docs/channels/server_api/authenticating-users)).
+The authorization occurs via a HTTP Request to a configurable authorization url when the `subscribe` method is called with a `private-` channel name.
+In the JavaScript client library the HTTP Request is executed via AJAX (see [Authorizing Users](/docs/channels/server_api/authorizing-users)).

 > - Private channels must be prefixed with `private-`.
 See [channel naming conventions](/docs/channels/using_channels/channels#channel-naming-conventions)
 > - Private channel subscriptions must be authenticated.
 See [Authenticating Users](/docs/channels/server_api/authenticating-users)

 ## Subscribe

-When a subscription takes place the [user authentication process](/docs/channels/server_api/authenticating-users) will be triggered.
+When a subscription takes place the [user authorization process](/docs/channels/server_api/authorizing-users) will be triggered.

 {% methodwrap %}
 {% snippets ['js', 'swift'], true %}